 A common problem with risk-based maintenance is that all your maintenance and inspection tasks can end up all over the place, instead of having them neatly every few years.
 That can become a really complex issue when inspections require equipment shutdowns and potentially plant shutdowns.

-To solve this problem, see if there’s any additional inspections or mitigations you can come up with that might allow you to move equipment further to the right of the schedule.
+To solve this problem, see if there are any additional inspections or mitigations you can come up with that might allow you to move equipment further to the right of the schedule.
 It might be worth spending extra money on more advanced inspection techniques so you can actually defer the internal visual inspection to a more convenient date.

 This is all about risk management and an economic trade-off in a sense.
 In complex continuously operating plants, often the biggest benefit of risk-based maintenance is not so much the reduction of the work… but the reduction in downtime.